 - a completed application form

-- cheque made payable to East Devon District Council, credit or debit card
+- cheque made payable to East Devon District Council or payment by credit or debit card

 - insurance certificate